guinslym/comm_research_project/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin your-new-feature`)
-5. No need to create Pull Request
+5. No need to create Pull Request. **this repo is no longer maintained**